 Although IRAs can play the role of a contributory savings vehicle for Americans to build their retirement savings, the majority of US households do not contribute to them.
-In tax year 2021, only 15 percent of all US households made contributions to traditional IRAs or Roth IRAs, compared with 13 percent in tax year 2020 (Figure 7).
+In tax year 2022, only 15 percent of all US households made contributions to traditional IRAs or Roth IRAs, compared with 15 percent in tax year 2021 and 13 percent in tax year 2020 (Figure 7).
 Eligibility requirements or meeting retirement savings needs through employer-sponsored retirement plans help explain the lower contribution rates to IRAs.
-Among households owning IRAs, contribution rates were higher: 36 percent of households owning traditional IRAs or Roth IRAs in mid-2022 made contributions in tax year 2021 (Figure 8), compared with 37 percent in tax year 2020 and 35 percent in tax year 2019.24 Households may, depending on their eligibility, contribute to more than one type of IRA in each tax year.
-Among households making contributions to traditional IRAs or Roth IRAs in tax year 2021, 35 percent contributed to traditional IRAs only, and 53 percent contributed to Roth IRAs only (Figure 7).
-The remaining 12 percent contributed to both traditional IRAs and Roth IRAs in tax year 2021.
+Among households owning IRAs, contribution rates were higher: 36 percent of households owning traditional IRAs or Roth IRAs in mid-2023 made contributions in tax year 2022 (Figure 8), compared with 36 percent in tax year 2021 and 37 percent in tax year 2020.24 Households may, depending on their eligibility, contribute to more than one type of IRA in each tax year.
+Among households making contributions to traditional IRAs or Roth IRAs in tax year 2022, 35 percent contributed to traditional IRAs only, and 52 percent contributed to Roth IRAs only (Figure 7).
+The remaining 13 percent contributed to both traditional IRAs and Roth IRAs in tax year 2022.